londelec/leandcxmlman/source/sections/Spabusma/DITable.rst

      :val:	xxx1.xxxx
      :desc:	**Poll this DI continuously** even if DI values are requested only during IED initialization i.e. :ref:`bitref-SpabusmaAppFlagsBit0`\ |bittrue| in :ref:`xmlelem-SpabusmaApp`.\ :ref:`xmlattr-SpabusmaAppFlags`.

+   * :attr:	:bitdef:`5`
+     :val:	xx0x.xxxx
+     :desc:	Use time tag of the **last** event if Intermediate state of the Double Point object was not reported (because Intermediate state didn't exceed :ref:`xmlattr-SpabusmaDIInterDelay`). e.g. in transition ON->INTER->OFF time tag of the INTER->OFF event will be used.

+   * :(attr):
+     :val:	xx1x.xxxx
+     :desc:	Use time tag of the **first** event if Intermediate state of the Double Point object was not reported (because Intermediate state didn't exceed :ref:`xmlattr-SpabusmaDIInterDelay`). e.g. in transition ON->INTER->OFF time tag of the ON->INTER event will be used.

    * :attr:	Bit 7
      :val:	0xxx.xxxx
      :desc:	DI is **enabled** and will be processed when received